I signed a chiropractic non-compete agreement but now…

 California has been known for its effectual ban on non-compete agreements for quite some time now and the laws of the Golden State, in varying areas, can impact covenants formed in Oregon, Nevada and Arizona.

 In 2015, the impact was significantly felt in Oregon through the case of Bernard vs Sherman Brothers Trucking.
-As of August 2019, a search on the Oregon State Non-Competion Agreements page illustrates that the waves of that case have crossed lines over into healthcare and affected Oregon’s non-compete laws to look similar (though not the same) as California’s.
+Since 2019, a search on the Oregon State Non-Competion Agreements page illustrates that the waves of that case have crossed lines over into healthcare and affected Oregon’s non-compete laws to look similar (though not the same) as California’s.
+Similarly, non-compete laws changed in Washington State in 2020 and have a progressive threshold of enforcement that is fairly unique from other states.
+For years Alabama had one of the most prohibitive rules on non-competes, but updated their terms in 2016 (in many opinions, made the rules even more restrictive).
+Since many non-compete laws are not specific to chiropractic, the general medical marketplace, including mergers and acquisitions by hospitals of small physician practices, affects the current trends in non-compete laws for physicians in 2021 and beyond.
+The bottom line?

 General Rules for Making a Chiropractic Non-Compete Agreement Enforceable